manuelbieh/react-book/ecosystem/state-management.md

 };
 ```

 The function will always expect an **object** return value.
 The properties of this object will then be passed to the component as `stateProps`.
 Let's remember our previous Todo Store example.
-We would now like to pass pre-filtered todos a based on their status as well as the number of todos to the component.
+We would now like to pass pre-filtered todos based on their status as well as the overall number of todos to the component.

 This would result in a `mapStateProps` function which looks like this: